daelvn/PacificFirst/README.md

 And yes, I went through all the hassle of registering myself as a publisher for this.

 And I also probably suffer from a very bad case of the [IKEA Effect](https://en.wikipedia.org/wiki/IKEA_effect).

+## Sidenotes

+Pacific First Cold uses a colder white color as opposed to the creamy one that is on the default theme.

 ## Installing